It is hard to overstate the role of belief in a great many personal development and self-help systems.

 ‘Consider that whole beautiful world around you, with all its colors and sounds and smells and textures,’ writes the neuroscientist David Eagleman, ‘Your brain is not directly experiencing any of that.
 Instead, your brain is locked in a vault of silence and darkness inside your skull.’

 The German system theorist Niklas Luhman stated that ‘reality is what one does not perceive when one perceives it.’
 So the system of our ‘mental model’ always interacts with the outer reality through a system border, or filter, behind which we create our reality.
-And this ‘self-system’ is in Luhmann’s view is referenced unto itself as it has no way of genuinely interacting with outside reality.
+In Luhmann’s view, this ‘self-system’ is referenced unto itself as it has no way of genuinely interacting with outside reality.

 Errr, So What is It then that Our Brains Do?

-We are here concerned with the brain function in relation to our perception as to what is real, as this directly relates to what we can know and believe.
+We are here dealing with the brain function concerning our perception of reality, which directly relates to what we can know and believe.

 The sense of reality reflects our brain’s interpretation of information from the outside world in the form of sensory data.
 The mind creates a model based on this external input.
 This mental model isn’t objective.
 Our mental model depends on our genes, life history, and current circumstances.
 It is our reality that is separate from everybody else.